-The Bureau comprises the Chairman2 and Vice-Chairmen of the Conference, the Chairmen of Committees I and II, the Chairman of the Credentials Committee, the Standing Committee and the Secretariat.
-The Bureau, to be presided over by the Chairman of the Conference, has the duty to ensure effective enforcement of the Rules of Procedure and forwarding of the business of the meeting.
-To ensure the effective completion of business, the
+The Bureau comprises the Chair, the Alternate Chair and the Vice-Chairs of the Conference, the Chairs of Committees I and II, the Chair of the Credentials Committee, the Chair and the other members of the Standing Committee, and the Secretariat.
+The Bureau, to be presided over by the Chair of the Conference, has the duty to ensure effective enforcement of the Rules of Procedure and forwarding of the business of the meeting.
+To ensure the effective completion of business, the Bureau may take steps to alter the timetable or structure of the meeting and, as a last resort, to limit the time for debates (Rule 15.1 of the Rules of Procedure).